 The procedure takes place in the office and lasts approximately 1-2 hours.
-Patients remain awake during the procedure (under local anesthesia), and experience little to no pain.
+Patients remain awake during the procedure (under local anesthesia) and experience little to no pain.
 There is minimal down time and patients can resume walking within minutes of the procedure and continue with normal activities in a few days.
-EVLT is an excellent option for treating leg veins, with patients achieving wonderful cosmetic outcome with limited swelling, bruising and no scarring.
+EVLT is an excellent option for treating leg veins, with patients achieving a wonderful cosmetic outcome with limited swelling, bruising and no scarring.

 How can venous insufficiency be prevented?

 · Maintain a healthy body weight and exercise regularly

 · Don’t smoke, as it is harmful to the circulation

 · Avoid standing or sitting in one place or position for extended periods of time

 - Roy Seidenberg, M.D.